-Creative & Play Workshops 2025
+Creative & Play Workshops 2026

-• Jessica Dalgic
+• Jessica Melodi

 Together we will explore another wonderful improvisational art form which can draw skills from our dance practice, as well as feed back into it in a wonderfully playful way.

-I'll be offering some gentle drama games that introduce clown state; finding playfulness, presence and a child like essence together.
+I'll be offering some gentle drama games that introduce clown state, finding playfulness, presence and a child-like essence together.

-I weave together my experience of working with people of all ages, and training in hypnotherapy.
+I weave together my experience of working with people of all ages and training in hypnotherapy.
 I anticipate holding space for people meeting their edges, being witnessed in their explorations, and likely making one another laugh.

 This art form allows embodiment through prompts and metaphor, which can be interpreted in many ways.

 If you so desire, there will be an opportunity to create an act for the cabaret.
-If you haven't performed before, this is a great opportunity to give it ago.
+If you haven't performed before, this is a great opportunity to give it a go.
 No pressure at all!

 I look forward to playing with you!